Oral Care for Cancer Treatment

-Many cancer treatments have side effects that can affect the mouth, teeth, and salivary glands.
-This can be caused by the treatment damaging the cells that line your mouth and throat.
-Any damage is usually temporary, and most side effects improve when treatment ends, but sometimes side effects can be permanent.
+Several cancer treatments, including radiotherapy and chemotherapy for the head and neck, can affect the mouth, teeth, and salivary glands.
+You may experience this if the treatment damages the cells lining your mouth and throat.
+Damage usually occurs temporarily, and most side effects disappear when treatment ends, but sometimes permanent effects can occur.

-Dental and oral side effects can make it difficult to eat, talk, chew, or swallow.
-Fortunately, with good care, you and your doctor can lower the risk of these side effects and manage them if they do happen.
+It may be difficult to eat, talk, chew, or swallow if you experience dental or oral side effects.
+With appropriate care, you and your doctor can lower the risk of these side effects and manage them if they do occur.

 - Dry mouth